Here's the delivery: MLB newborns of 2020

 Baseball people romanticize the notion of “Dad Power” -- how becoming a parent (and toting around an infant in his expanding arms) can propel a player to previously unreached levels of extra-base authority.

-We saw this summer how the widely recognized greatest player in the game, Mike Trout, snapped out of what was, for him, a pedestrian start to the season (one homer, four RBIs through six games) when he returned to the field after the July 30 birth of his son, Beckham.
+We saw in the summer of 2020 how the widely recognized greatest player in the game, Mike Trout, snapped out of what was, for him, a pedestrian start to the season (one homer, four RBIs through six games) when he returned to the field after the July 30 birth of his son, Beckham.

 Trout went deep nine times in his first 13 games as a proud pop.